wm-engagency/browserify-handlebars/README.md

     })
 ```

 If the handlebars templates are in a nested directory, you will need to pass the root directory path for your project (or any path information that will lead to `/node_modules/**/handlebars.runtime`).
-In this example, where the `gulpfile` is in the same directory as the required `node_modules` directory (both are nested in a directory at the project root) but the handlebars templates are deeply nested in a different directory at the project root, the `__dirname` is being passed:
+In this example, where the `gulpfile` is in the same directory as the required `node_modules` directory (both are nested in a directory at the project root) but the handlebars templates are deeply nested in a different directory at the project root, the `__dirname` is being passed, which will provide `browserify-handlebars` with the correct path to the `node_modules` directory where handlebars is located (`__dirname` provides the full path information to the current directory it is called from):

 ```javascript
 browserify(e, {